How your alumni community can support new graduates

 Share job and internship opportunities from their companies

-Welcome Class of 2020 with heartfelt video messages
+Welcome your future alums with heartfelt video messages

-As the Class of 2020 graduates miss their traditional end-of-year programming and brace themselves for a plethora of challenges coming their way, it is all the more important that they hear encouraging words of wisdom from their seniors.
+In case your graduates have to miss their traditional end-of-year programming and brace themselves for a plethora of challenges coming their way, it is all the more important that they hear encouraging words of wisdom from their seniors.
 Urge your alumni community to create short video messages, offering words of encouragement, praises, and congratulations to the young graduates.

 Add an element of surprise by getting a star alum to make an appearance on the video.